Updated: Mar 11

-The next mentor I would like to thank is Dr. Sharon Lopez.
+The next mentor I would like to thank is Dr. Sharon.

-Dr. Sharon Lopez was my professor my second year of my program.
-When the grant ran out at the elementary school I was working at, Dr. Lopez hired me at her school.
+Dr. Sharon was my professor my second year of my program.
+When the grant ran out at the elementary school I was working at, Dr. Sharon hired me at her school.
 I only worked for her as my principal for a year, however in that year, she taught me how to be a strong leader.
-I loved that year at Coconut Grove Elementary and still keep in touch with Dr. Lopez and several teachers from that school.
-If you are reading this, Dr. Lopez, thank you for always supporting me!
+I loved that year at Coconut Grove Elementary and still keep in touch with Dr. Sharon and several teachers from that school.
+If you are reading this, Dr. Sharon, thank you for always supporting me!